 - Why are so many of our heroes the underdog?

-- How does Australian Impressionism compare to other famous impressionist art of the 19th century?
+- How does Australian Impressionism, compare with European impressionist in the 19th century?

 Explore Australian Art